 MSG Half-Mast recently visited Detroit, MI, home to the Tank-Automotive & Armaments Command (TACOM), where he spoke with the commanding general, MG Darren L. Werner, and command sergeant major, CSM Jerry M. Charles, about TACOM's role in sustaining many of the Army's fleets.

 CSM Charles (right) speaking to students at Center Line High School, MI

 Left photo by Scott Wakefield / Right photo by Randy Tisor

 MG Werner assumed his current duties on June 12, 2020.
 To read his official biography, click HERE.
-CSM Charles assumed his current position in November 2019.
+CSM Charles assumed his current position in November 2019 [he retired July 2022].
 His official biography can be viewed HERE.